 If you have GPS issues only when using a particular app, check the App Store and if available, upgrade that app.

 Running an Older iOS?

 I personally had this problem on my iPhone 6S after updating to iOS 9.
-After upgrading my phone to the iOS 9.3.2 update, my iPhone 6S GPS worked without any hiccups.
-The GPS Voice navigation has continued to show no issues even after upgrading to iOS 10 and 10.3.
+After upgrading my phone to the iOS 10 update, my iPhone 6S GPS worked without any hiccups.
+The GPS Voice navigation has continued to show no issues even after upgrading to iOS 10.3 and 11.
 We are still seeing that the problem exists on an older iPhone.
-On the old model, the Waze is still not functioning although the Apple Map works intermittently.
+People continue to report that one their older models, the Waze App still does not functioning although the Apple Map works intermittently.

 Using an Older Model iPhone (32-bit)?

-However, users with older model iPhones that cannot upgrade to iOS 10 or iOS 9.3.2 continue to report intermittent issues with their iPhones’ GPS.
+As stated, users with older model iPhones that cannot upgrade to iOS 11 or iOS 10 report intermittent issues with their iPhones’ GPS.
 In particular, on these older models, both Google Maps and Waze still don’t always function although the Apple Map works most of the time.

 Look at the Antenna